SharePoint/sp-dev-docs/docs/embedded/tutorials/register-api.md

 # Register File Storage Container Type Application Permissions

+TODO: Explain Registration API purpose
+- called in Consuming Tenant
+- Can be called 1+ times
+- container.selected scope adds entry in enterprise applications

 This registers the `fileStorageContainerType` within the Consuming Tenant.

 The calling app's identity from token will be used to determine the owning tenant of the app and validate the ownership of the container type.
 Only the owning app can register container type app permissions.

 >>  Note this API must be called with a cert-based access token
+TODO: Expand on this certificate based auth

 ## Container.Selected Scope

 This API uses the Container.Selected scope.
 To call this API you must configure this scope in your App manifest.

+TODO: This is NOT a Graph API, clearly state this is a SharePoint API

 >>  Note that other SharePoint Embedded Graph APIs run with the FileStorageContainer.Selected Scope on Microsoft Graph